jackmaden/philosophybreak/src/pages/articles/where-do-morals-come-from/index.md

 De Waal talks fondly – with a hint of anthropomorphism, critics might say – of how bonobos look after disadvantaged members of the group, care for their elderly, and peacefully settle disputes.
 Indeed, his discussions suggest that the only authority that need be invoked when it comes to right and wrong is our own biology.

->“Our best-known ‘moral laws’ offer nice post hoc summaries of what we consider moral, but are limited in scope and full of holes.
+>Our best-known ‘moral laws’ offer nice post hoc summaries of what we consider moral, but are limited in scope and full of holes.
 Morality has much more humble beginnings, which are recognizable in the behavior of other animals.
 Everything science has learned in the last few decades argues against the pessimistic view that morality is a thin veneer over a nasty human nature.
-On the contrary, our evolutionary background lends a massive helping hand without which we would never have gotten this far.”
+On the contrary, our evolutionary background lends a massive helping hand without which we would never have gotten this far.

 Think about it, demands De Waal: do we make everyday moral decisions by painstakingly reasoning over them, consulting internal rulebooks?
 Instead, he wonders, “what if morality is created in day-to-day social interaction, not at some abstract mental level?
 What if it is grounded in the emotions, which most of the time escape the neat categorizations that science is fond of?”